 The British national anthem is literally a prayer for God to save their "gracious queen."

-  Down through the ages, she and her antecedents have born the identity of the crazy wonderful troubling fruitful brutally bloody confused and lovely history of Britain: we may have been monsters and angels — we want to be good — but in any case, this is us.
+Down through the ages she and her antecedents have born the identity of the crazy wonderful fruitful troubling brutal and lovely history of Britain.
+We may have been monsters and angels - we want to be good - but in any case this is us.

 We even pledge allegiance to it.

 Doing so is a sign you are an American, of any stripe.